mattkeys/Advanced-Custom-Fields-Font-Awesome/readme.txt

 * Initial Release.

 == Upgrade Notice ==

+= 1.5 =
+This plugin now integrates with the [Better Font Awesome Library](https://github.com/MickeyKay/better-font-awesome-library) to automatically use the latest version of the Font Awesome icons

 = 1.4 =
 * Updated included FontAwesome to version 4.2 (40 more icons)